There is and makes a great day trip with the kids.

 Season passes are $79.99 for the Standard Pass and $89.99 for the GOLD pass.

 The best part of OWA is that if you aren't riding any rides, your admission is FREE!
 WHAT?
 That's like unheard of, right?
 But it's true.
 This makes it great for someone like myself, who isn't going to ride anything.
-I can get in free, and the kids can ride all day long.
+I can get in for free, and the kids can ride all day long.

 Parking at OWA and visiting Downtown OWA is free.